 Once we’d released the branch into production late on Sunday evening, we did see some performance issues but nothing on the scale of the previous Rails 3.1 roll out.
 The first problem we noticed was a drop in the memcached hit rate:

-After a fair amount of head-scratching we discovered there had been a
+After a fair amount of head-scratching we discovered there had been a change to

 # Rack::Cache is enabled by default in Rails 3.1+ # (and disabled in Rails 4.0+) and is skewing our # memcache stats.
 Disabling for now. config.action_dispatch.rack_cache = nil